Essex, Maryland

 Essex is an unincorporated community and census-designated place in Baltimore County, Maryland, United States.
-Essex has a long history dating back to 1909.
-The population was 39,262 at the 2010 census and is growing in population each year.
-The town hosts beaches, parks, wetlands, a courthouse, and a museum which was once a school, courthouse, jail, and firehouse.
-The town has a strip of shops known as the business district on Eastern boulevard starting from Virginia avenue to Marlyn avenue.
-The business district originally started from Mace avenue to Marlyn Avenue.
-Its largest shopping center, Middlesex, was built in 1955 which once had a department store Montgomery Ward and food fair as the anchors of the shopping center.
+Essex history dates back to 1909.
+The population was 40,505 in the 2020 census, up from 39,262 in the 2010 census.

 History

-Essex is located on a peninsula bodied by the middle river to the east and the back river to the west.
+Essex is located on a peninsula bodied by the Middle River to the east and the Back River to the west.
 Essex was originally ten blocks, running from Mace Avenue to Marlyn Avenue.
 It began in 1909 by the Taylor Land Company for the residents in Baltimore who wanted a place outside the city limits to perhaps grow a garden or to pursue some other rural activity.
 Land was cheap, and sales were enhanced by a promotional pamphlet.

 Henry Guttenberger built the first general store in Essex in 1910 on the corner of Eastern Boulevard and Mace Avenue.
 Between 1911 and 1912, the Taylor Land Company donated the lots for Essex Methodist and St. John's Lutheran churches.
 They also donated the land where the volunteer fire department built their station.
 The permanent fire station opened in 1921.

 With the ever-growing population came the need to build schools.
 The elementary school opened in 1925 with 400 students.
 Essex Community College, now CCBC-Essex, was founded in 1957.
 Classes were first held at Kenwood High School, with fifty part-time and nine full-time students.
 In 1961, the college moved to Dorsey Avenue, and in 1968 moved to its present location, in Rossville.
 This site was owned by the Mace family, and the family burial plot is maintained and protected by the college.

-A fire in August 1957 destroyed an entire block of businesses on Eastern Boulevard, and the towns business district never fully recovered from that catastrophe.
-The ten-alarm blaze caused a half million dollars in damages, and, in the time it took to repair the buildings, new shopping centers were built, changing the buying habits of consumers.
+A fire in August 1957 destroyed an entire block of businesses on Eastern Boulevard, and the town's business district never fully recovered from that catastrophe.
+The ten-alarm blaze caused a half million dollars in damages, in the time it took to repair the buildings new shopping centers were built changing the buying habits of consumers.